opnfv/barometer/docs/release/userguide/docker.userguide.rst

 Build the influxdb + Grafana docker images
 ------------------------------------------

+Overview
+^^^^^^^^
+The barometer-influxdb image is based on the influxdb:1.3.7 image from the influxdb dockerhub.
+To view detils on the base image please visit `https://hub.docker.com/_/influxdb/  <https://hub.docker.com/_/influxdb/>`_ Page includes details of exposed ports and configurable enviromental variables of the base image.

+The barometer-grafana image is based on grafana:4.6.3 image from the grafana dockerhub.
+To view details on the base image please visit `https://hub.docker.com/r/grafana/grafana/ <https://hub.docker.com/r/grafana/grafana/>`_ .Page includes details on exposed ports and configurable enviromental variables of the base image.The barometer-grafana image includes pre-configured source and dashboards to display statistics exposed by the barometer-collectd image.
+The default datasource is an influxdb database running on localhost but the address of the influxdb server can be modified when launching the image by setting the environmental variables influxdb_host to IP or hostname of host on which influxdb server is running.

+Additional dashboards can be added to barometer-grafana by mapping a volumne to /opt/grafana/dashboards.
+Incase where a folder is mounted to this volumne only files included in this folder will be visible inside barometer-grafana.
+To ensure all default files are also loaded please ensure they are included in volumne folder been mounted.
+Appropiate example are given in section ``Run the Grafana docker image``

 Download the InfluxDB and Grafana docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you wish to use pre-built barometer project's influxdb and grafana images, you can pull the